 Tell them ellaslist sent you:

 I recently read the book, Lean In: Women, Work, and the Will to Lead by the chief operating officer at Facebook and former Google executive, Sheryl Sandberg.
-Yes I know I am late to the party, it was written in 2013 but it wasn't until now that I am a mother of a boy that gender inequality began to resonate with me.
-I tell my son that he can do anything he wants, and his conviction that he is Superman or can play guitar with a tennis racquet only asserts this.
-But I wonder that, if I have a daughter next, will she believe me?
+It was written in 2013 but now that I am a mother, gender inequality is increasingly plaguing me.
+I tell my son that he can do anything he wants, and his conviction that he is Superman or can play guitar with a tennis racket only asserts this.
+But I wonder that, if I have a daughter, will she believe me?
 Will she listen when I tell her that she too can be whatever she wants to be?

 In Sheryl's book she writes about one of the fundamental differences between men and women - that, men believe they can do anything (often unqualifiedly so) while women believe they can't (when they are actually more than qualified).
 This was one of the key messages that stood out when, recently, I read a letter by Hayley Markham, Code Camp's Chief of Operations.
 She wrote to her female staff after she became fed up with seeing women keep themselves from advancing because they didn’t have the self-confidence and drive that men do.